danielsaidi/website_danielsaidi/collections/_posts/2020/2020-06-04-string-contains.md

 tests:  https://github.com/danielsaidi/SwiftKit/tree/master/Tests/SwiftKitTests/Extensions/String
 ---

-In this post, we'll discuss how to check if a `String` contain another `String`.
+In this post, we'll discuss how to check if a String contain another String.
 We'll then create an extension that allows for easier case-insensitive checks.

 ## The basics